-If you’re new to fitness tracking, you might be wondering, “what’s the point of a swimming watch?”
-Well, a good swimming watch can do the following:
+If you’re new to fitness tracking, you might be wondering what the point of a swimming watch is.
+Well, a good one can:

-- Track lengths – When swimming in a pool, it’s easy to lose count of how many lengths you’ve swum, so length tracking is a handy feature.
+- Track lengths – When swimming in a pool, it’s easy to lose count of how many lengths you’ve swum, so length tracking is handy.

-- Length-by-length data – For example, swimming watches can tell you which lap you swam the fastest.
+- Length-by-length data – The ability to differentiate lap data, for example, which lap you swam the fastest.

-- Technique monitoring – Some of the fancier watches will analyse your swimming technique.
-The watch will tell you if your stroke rate is too fast, too slow, or optimum.
+- Technique monitoring – Some of the more sophisticated watches will analyse your swimming technique.
+It will tell you if your stroke rate is too fast, slow, or optimum.

-- Share your data – You can share and compare your fitness data with other swimmers.
+- Share your data – You can share and compare your fitness data with others.
 Swimming is a lone sport, so sharing your data can be motivational.
 It can also help you to build a supportive community.

 So, whether you’re a doggy paddler or the next Michael Phelps, here are 4 swimming watches that will help you reach your goals.

 1. Garmin Swim 2

-Specifically designed for swimming and open water activities, the Garmin swim is an excellent choice for this purpose.
-You can track your swimming with GPS and measure your heart rate, even underwater.
-It comes with all the usual activity tracking features of a Garmin watch and is fit for many other sports activities as well.
+Specifically designed for swimming and open water activities, the Garmin Swim is an excellent choice.
+Track your swim with GPS and measure your heart rate, even underwater.
+It comes with all the usual activity tracking features of a Garmin watch and is fit for many other sports activities.

-For the pool, it can can record your distance, pace and stroke efficiency.
+For the pool, it can record your distance, pace and stroke efficiency.
 It can also help with your swimming drills.
 The Garmin Swim 2 is designed for swimming and is lightweight, luminous and easy to work in the water.
-It could give you real time pacing alerts while swimming.
+It could give you real-time pacing alerts while swimming.
 You can read our full review of the Garmin Swim 2 here.